-- Advise and support other staff on behaviour issues - Along with each room leader will keep up to date with legislation and research relating to promoting positive behaviour - Support changes to policies and procedures in the nursery - Access relevant sources of expertise where required and act as a central information source for all involved - Attend regular external training events, and ensure all staff attend relevant inhouse or external training for behaviour management.
+- Advise and support other staff on behaviour issues - Liaise with the setting's Special Educational Needs Co-ordinator (SENCO) where a child requires further support, or there are concerns about the impact of the behaviour on a child's education and care - Along with each room leader will keep up to date with legislation and research relating to promoting positive behaviour - Support changes to policies and procedures in the nursery - Access relevant sources of expertise where required and act as a central information source for all involved - Attend regular external training events, and ensure all staff attend relevant inhouse or external training for behaviour management.
 Keep a record of staff attendance at this training.